georchestra/georchestra/console/README.md

     * from the datadir roots folder
     * from the console directory in datadir.
  * redirect to a URL if `AreaUrl` starts with `http`.

-The geojson FeatureCollection need to be in EPSG:4326 projection.
+The geojson FeatureCollection has to be in EPSG:4326 projection.
 The native SRS of the layer MUST be in EPSG:4326 (no on-the-fly transformation).

 Area default url is: